 - designing novel BMI paradigms to augment interaction experience in our daily activities;

 - developing new principles to facilitate user’s acquisition of BMI skills.

 We also believe that these three aims can only be probed, advanced and demonstrated by engaging BMI users in long-term use of complex brain-controlled devices.
 In our quest, we depart from a dominant view in the BMI field, where the usual question researchers ask is “how to improve decoding of user’s intention?”.
-Although this aspect is certainly central and we don’t neglect it, we rather ask “how to facilitate user’s acquisition of BCI skills?”
+Although this aspect is certainly central and we don’t neglect it, we rather ask “how to facilitate subject’s acquisition of BMI skills?”